- Event Type

 - Event End

-Spring Reign is the largest coed youth ultimate tournament in the world, with age divisions for elementary school (grades 3-5), middle school (grades 6-8), and high school (grades 9-12) teams.
-The tournament hosts school-based teams hailing from Washington, Idaho, Oregon, Montana, California, British Columbia, Manitoba, and beyond, showcasing some of the best youth ultimate in the world!
+Spring Reign is one of the largest coed youth ultimate tournaments in the world, with age divisions for middle school (grades 6-8) and high school (grades 9-12) teams.
+The tournament hosts school-based teams hailing from Washington, British Columbia, Manitoba, Oregon, Montana, and Idaho, celebrating youth ultimate in the Northwest!

 We encourage you to follow us on Twitter!